snoyberg/keter/README.md

 ```

 Different webapps can be configured to use different servers using the above syntax.
+It should be noted that keter will prioritize it's own postgres.yaml record for an app.
+So if moving an existing app from a local postgres server to a remote one (or
+switching remote servers), the postgres.yaml file will need to be updated manually.

 Keter will connect to the remote servers using the `postgres` account.
 This setup
 assumes the remote server's `pg_hba.conf` file has been configured to allow connections
 from the keter-server IP using the `trust` method.